-- Topic 1: cell division in haloarchaea (salt-loving archaea) Using advanced genetic modification and microscopy imaging to characterize the new cell division proteins in Archaea - Topic 2: Biosynthesis of metal nanoparticles using haloarchaeal strains Assessing the abilities of haloarchaeal strains for the biosynthesis of metal nanoparticles and characterizing the properties of nanoparticles. - Topic 3: Evaluation of anti-cancer effect of haloarchaea.
-Investigating the cytotoxic effects of metabolites or components from haloarchaea against cancer cell lines.
+- Topic 1: cell division in haloarchaea (salt-loving archaea) Use advanced genetic modification and high-throughput microscopy imaging to characterize the new cell division proteins in Archaea (with A/Prof. Iain Duggin, Dr. Amy Bottomley) - Topic 2: Biosynthesis of metal nanoparticles using haloarchaeal strains Assess the abilities of haloarchaeal strains for the biosynthesis of metal nanoparticles and characterise the properties of nanoparticles for environmental biotechnology (with A/Prof Cindy Gunawan) - Topic 3: Evaluation of anti-cancer effect of haloarchaea.
+Investigate the cytotoxic effects of metabolites or components from haloarchaea against cancer cell lines (with A/Prof Yuen Yee Cheng) - Topic 4: Microbial community from Australian pink lakes.
+Isolate new archaeal species and analyse the microbial community in Australian pink lakes (with Dr. Dalong Hu)